 Conviction and execution

-The fate of the Cossacks at Camp Peggetz was similar to the 20,000 men in Pannwitz’s XV SS Cossack Cavalry Corps.
-Between May 9–10, 1945, British SOE officer Charles Hyde Villiers visited Pannwitz, who surrendered under one condition: that his men not be turned over to the Russians.
+The fate of the Cossacks at Camp Peggetz was similar to the 20,000 men in von Pannwitz’s XV SS Cossack Cavalry Corps.
+Between May 9–10, 1945, British SOE officer Charles Hyde Villiers visited the military leader, who surrendered under one condition: that his men not be turned over to the Russians.

-On May 28, Pannwitz, his men, and Domanov’s officers were officially given to the Soviets.
+On May 28, von Pannwitz, his men and Domanov’s officers were given to the Soviets.
 Their final destination was Moscow, where they were given cells at Lubyanka Prison.
-The majority of Cossack senior officers were tried, conviction and executed for their rebellion against the Soviets, while others were given long prison terms.
-The most senior, including Pannwitz, were hanged in the prison’s courtyard on the evening of January 16, 1947.
+The majority of Cossack senior officers were tried, convicted and executed for their rebellion against the Soviets, while others were given long prison terms.
+The most senior, including von Pannwitz, were hanged in the prison’s courtyard on the evening of January 16, 1947.

 Over two million Russians were forcibly repatriated to the Soviet Union after the war.
-Amongst them were 50,000 Cossacks.
-Many were denied political asylum by Allied countries for fighting alongside the Nazis.
-Despite being brought to trial, few Cossacks were actually considered war criminals, including Pannwitz, whose conviction was overturned after the fall of the Soviet Union in 1991.
+Among them were 50,000 Cossacks.
+Many were denied political asylum by Allied countries for fighting alongside the Germans.
+Despite being brought to trial, few were actually considered war criminals, including von Pannwitz, whose conviction was overturned after the fall of the Soviet Union in 1991.